 like divorce, death,

-town can affect your ability to sleep through the night.
-During a difficult time,
+a new town can affect your ability to sleep through the night.
+During a difficult

-it helps if you feel safe.
-Try bringing a comforting object to bed with you, like
+time, it helps if you feel safe.
+Try bringing a comforting object to bed with you,

 It might take a while to feel better, so talk with your mom or dad about what's